Skip to content

 The range:

-Simply pick up a bag of potatoes and boil them whole, leaving the skin on.
-Once they’re cool and you can pat them dry, get out your food dye and a paintbrush and get to work.
-The best thing about this version is that post-smashing, you can simply combine potato pieces, mash with some plant-based butter, and create your own rainbow creamy potato mash!
-It’s kind to chickens, cheaper than eggs, and a deliciously colourful addition to your Easter lunch spread.
+Simply boil a bag of potatoes, leaving the skin on.
+Once they’re cool, pat them dry, get out your food dye and a paintbrush, and get to work.
+The best thing about this amended tradition is that, post-smashing, you can simply combine the potato pieces, mash with some plant-based butter, and create a rainbow, creamy potato mash!
+It’s kinder to chickenscheaper than eggs, and a deliciously colourful addition to any Easter lunch spread.

 Meet Jacqueline!